Shruti-Mahato/SRAM/README.md

 In figure 23,The highlighted values in yellow indicate the best case for their respective delays while the ones in red indicate the worst case.
 ## Layout
-In this section, layout for differnt SRAM blocks is attached below -
+In this section, layouts for verious SRAM blocks is provided below.
+The SRAM layout refers to the physical arrangement of components within the memory cell, including transistors, capacitors, and interconnects.
+Each block is designed to meet the performance, power, and area requirements of the SRAM design.
+By examining these layouts, one can gain insights into the organization and structure of the SRAM design, it's analysis, optimization, and verification processes.

 | ![image](https://github.com/Shruti-Mahato/SRAM/blob/main/Images/Layout_6t.png) |
 | :---: |